TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Neurodivergence and Disability

 I have been clinically diagnosed with Premenstrual Dysphoric Disorder (PMDD), which has severely impacted my ability to hold typical jobs and relationships.
-I also live with clinically diagnosed Complex Post-Traumatic Stress Disorder (C-PTSD), for which I have worked with an ADA trained service animal for the last seven years.
+I also live with clinically diagnosed Complex Post-Traumatic Stress Disorder (C-PTSD), for which I have worked with an ADA trained service animal for the last nine years.
 My service animal assists me with daily tasks and triggering events, helping me navigate the world.

 Because I often appear able-bodied, I have faced disbelief, harassment, and discrimination- especially when flying, traveling, shopping, or eating at restaurants with my service animal.
 These experiences have deepened my awareness of the barriers faced by people with invisible disabilities and strengthened my commitment to advocacy and representation.